How to Read Excel Files in C# (Developer Tutorial)

 - In Visual Studio, right-click on the project select "Manage NuGet Packages ..."

-Search for the IronXL.Excel package and click on the Install button to add it to the project
+- Search for the IronXL.Excel package and click on the Install button to add it to the project.

 Another way to install the IronXL library is using the NuGet Package Manager Console:

-- Enter the Package Manager Console
+- Open the Package Manager Console.

-Additionally, you can view the package on the NuGet website
+Additionally, you can view the package on the NuGet website.

 Manual Installation

-Alternatively, we can start by downloading the IronXL .NET Excel DLL and manually installing into Visual Studio.
+Alternatively, we can start by downloading the IronXL .NET Excel DLL and manually installing it into Visual Studio.

 2. Load an Excel Workbook